Local Food & Flavours

 Sorrel

-Sorrel blooms in December when its deep red flower becomes an unrivaled floral decoration.
-Two to three weeks later the flowers are dried and then steeped in water to make a bright red drink that has a slightly tart taste.
-A traditional Caribbean holiday beverage.
+Sorrel blooms in December when its deep red flower becomes an unrivalled floral decoration.
+Two to three weeks later, the flowers are dried and then steeped in water to make a bright red drink that has a slightly tart taste.
+Sorrel is a traditional Caribbean Christmas beverage.

 Tamarind